 The Malignant soundtrack features music by Celldweller, Safari Riot and Panic Priest.
-This info article contains spoilers for James Wan’s 2021 movie.
+This info article contains spoilers and song details for James Wan’s 2021 movie.
 Visit the Soundtracks of Cinema section for more Vague Visages music guides.

 Malignant stars Annabelle Wallis as Madison Mitchell, a woman under the influence of cerebral trauma.
 Composer Joseph Bishara (Insidious) maintains suspense throughout the film’s 111-minute runtime with his score, while music supervisor Michelle Silverman (Kill Bill: Vol. 1) intensifies key moments with industrial and synth compositions, along with a Pixies cover.
 Here’s how the tracks are used in Malignant.